 Buy credit to make calls

-This feature is not available for work or school accounts.
+This feature is not available for Google Voice accounts managed by your work or school.

 To make paid calls, buy credit from Google Voice.